 History

 Cereal Guy originated from a cartoon strip about a long-distance couple’s argument over the phone.
-The strip was originally posted on the SomethingAwful forums in 2007 by graphic designer named Bob Averill.
+The strip was originally posted on the SomethingAwful forums in 2007 by a graphic designer named Bob Averill.
 The comic strip served as a parody of TV commercials for Reese’s Puffs cereal featuring the tagline “Candy?!… For breakfast?
 It’s Reese’s!”
 The popularity of the comic prompted Averill to start his own webcomic series Lego Robot Comics, now known as Plastic Brick Automaton.

 Bio